Every day can feel like a battle to survive, yet we deeply long to break free from the shackles of mere existence and learn to thrive.

-I was not consuming anywhere near that amount of water daily.
+My water consumption was nowhere near that amount daily.

-I had enough water, so I didn’t die, but I drank diet soda and caffeinated tea, too.
+I had enough water, so I didn’t die but I drank diet soda and caffeinated tea.

-Every day, I felt tired and couldn’t concentrate, so I thought I needed more caffeine.
+I felt tired and couldn’t concentrate daily, so I thought I needed more caffeine.

-My muscles would cramp occasionally, and I was continually rubbing lotion on my dry skin.
+My muscles cramped occasionally, and I continually rubbed lotion on my dry skin.

 I’m still alive, but I have been dehydrated nearly every day of my life.

-All of those things: tiredness, difficulty concentrating, muscle cramps, and dry skin are symptoms of dehydration.
+All those things: tiredness, difficulty concentrating, muscle cramps, and dry skin are symptoms of dehydration.

 Over the last few months, I cut diet soda and caffeine from my diet, and I have never felt better.

-The human body also needs food to live, but not all food is created equal.
+The human body also needs food, but not all foods are created equal.

-Some food will help keep you healthy and strengthen your body’s natural functions, while other foods contribute to your overall declining health.
+Some foods help keep you healthy and strengthen your body’s natural functions, while others contribute to your declining health.

-The bottom line here is to make the best choices you can about what to do with your body.
+The bottom line here is to make the best choices about what to do with your body.